 - 1. Band uniforms will be issued during summer band camp - 2.
 Band uniforms will be stored at school in the uniform storage area - 3.
 Students will be held financially responsible for the uniform and its' components - 4.
-Wind Ensemble students will receive formalwear during the fall semester
+Students will receive formalwear during the fall semester